Scientific Name

 Soil: This succulent needs a potting soil mix that drains quickly.
 Many growers create their own mix, but commercial succulent potting mixes will work fine.

 Hardiness: This plant is a tender succulent, which means it must be brought indoors for the winter to survive.
-E. 'Linguas' can withstand temperatures as low as 30 to 50 °F (-1.1 to 10 °C), USDA hardiness zones 10a to 11b.
+E. 'Linguas' can withstand temperatures as low as 30°F to 50°F (-1.1°C to 10°C), USDA hardiness zones 10a to 11b.

 Watering: Provide moderate amounts of water from spring to fall.
 The "soak and dry" method is the preferred schedule for watering E. 'Linguas'.
-If you have saucers under the pots, empty the water briefly.
+If you have saucers under the pots, briefly empty the water from them.
 Water your plant just enough to keep it from shriveling during winter.

-Fertilizing: E. 'Linguas' grows well without fertilizer but may benefit from the extra nutrients.
-Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.
+Fertilizing: E. 'Linguas' grows well without fertilizer but may benefit from extra nutrients.
+Use a slow-release fertilizer in spring, or a liquid fertilizer diluted 2 to 4 times more than usual and applied less often than recommended.

-Repotting: Repot the plant only as needed during spring or early summer when it is actively growing.
-To repot your E. 'Linguas', ensure the soil is dry before repotting.
+Repotting: Repot the plant only as needed in spring or early summer, when it is actively growing.
+To repot your E. 'Linguas', ensure the soil is dry.

 Propagation: Like all Echeverias, this succulent is usually propagated from leaves and offsets, but it can also be grown from stem cuttings.
 Spring is the best time to take cuttings and separate offsets.